 Dr. Erin Camp

 Prior to joining Synapse, Dr. Camp worked at the Cadmus Group (formerly Meister Consultants Group) for public-sector clients on strategic electrification and quantitative analysis of energy policies and programs.
-This work included quantitative, policy, and strategy work for increasing deployment of heat pumps and electric vehicles at both the state and municipal level.
-Additionally, she developed computer programs in R and several spreadsheet-based economic analyses in Excel to support the most effective and economic design of renewable energy programs and policies in the US and internationally.
+This work included quantitative, policy, and strategy work focused on increasing the deployment of heat pumps and electric vehicles at both the state and municipal level.
+Notably, she co-facilitated a year-long stakeholder engagement project focusing on expanding electric vehicle deployment in Pennsylvania.
+She also developed computer programs in R and several spreadsheet-based economic analyses in Excel to support the most effective and economic design of renewable energy programs and policies in the US and internationally.

 Dr. Camp holds a PhD in Geological Sciences from the Cornell Energy Institute Department of Earth and Atmospheric Sciences at Cornell University and a Bachelor of Arts in Geology from Amherst College in Massachusetts.